historical-navigation-and-cartography

 Influence of Cartography on Global Trade

 Maps played a crucial role in the expansion of global trade networks.
-They facilitated the exchange of goods, ideas, and cultures across continents.
+They facilitated the exchange of goods, ideas, and cultures across continents, reducing risks and opening new markets.
+Without reliable maps, the vast commercial systems of the early modern period would have been impossible.

 Trade Routes and Economic Impact